Cracee/OptonicsObjectReconstruction/README.md

 The `UTOPIC-main` folders contain another DL approach, which I haven't worked on yet.
 It is the official implementation of [UTOPIC] from their github [UTOPIC-main].
 Soon to come.

+In `learning3d` there is a whole library of DL Nets to use, but we only need the [PRNet] implementation, that is way more cleaner and doesen't throw errors like crazy.
+It comes from the official [learning3d] github repo.

 <details><summary>Do not click to open</summary>
   <ul>
     <li>Got you!</li>